 Backed by A Strong Fleet

 The majority of our work involves cranes.
-We currently have nine crawler cranes with capacities ranging from 30 to 110 tons, and a wide range of support equipment, including:
+We currently have twelve crawler cranes with capacities ranging from 30 to 110 tons, and a wide range of support equipment, including:

 - Nine diesel impact hammers, with rated energies ranging from 30,000 ft-lb to 90,000 ft-lb